-Representatives: Nick Jaques
+NICKTHREESIXTY | Nick Jaques

-Staff connections: Nick Reilly
+UoA connections: Nick Reilly

 Nick Jaques is a consultant working under the name NICKTHREESIXTY.
 His role sees him help businesses encourage creativity in their employees, and find the value of becoming more comfortable with failure.

 Explore Mine | Adina Coomber

-Staff connections: Vicente Gonzalez, Yuqian Lu, Transport Group
+UoA connections: Vicente Gonzalez, Yuqian Lu, Transport Group

 As a contractor and consultant Adina is currently based in Melbourne in a role with Siemens Gamesa.
 Adina connects with NIP to continue to grow her NZ start-up company Explore Mine, a custom, multi-dimensional content sharing platform combined with way-finding and location activation via Augmented Reality.
 Looking to take advantage of the post-graduate talent emerging from the Faculty of Engineering to further her project in the short-term, Adina also recognises the future potential of The University’s academic expertise and research activities in the area of machine learning.